stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 # Register GraphqlActions

-If your application uses a DI container (such as AspNetCore's [IServiceCollection](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/dependency-injection?view=aspnetcore-5.0)), there is one class to register --
+If your application uses a DI container (such as AspNetCore's [IServiceCollection](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/dependency-injection?view=aspnetcore-5.0)) there is one class to register.
-`GraphqlActions` impelements interface `IGraphqlActions`.
+* `GraphqlActions` implements interface `IGraphqlActions`.

 For example: